 The Owain Glyndŵr Centre is a Mecca for all who are interested in Glyn Dŵr and his history.
-It is located on a site which is associated with the location of Glyn Dŵr’s parliament and contains an eclectic collection of displays, tableaux, an interactive computer system, brass rubbing, a reproduction of the Pennal Letter and a large mural.
+It is located on a site which is associated with the location of Glyn Dŵr’s parliament and contains a reproduction of the Pennal Letter.
 Books and historical memorabilia may be purchased at the centre.

 Describes itself, justifiably, as “... one of the great libraries of the world”.
 It holds a comprehensive collection of books on Owain Glyn Dŵr and Welsh history.
-It also has a vast collection of documents and is in the process of digitising its collections.
+It also has a vast collection of documents and has digitised an impressive range of documents in its collections.

 The History Forum for Wales is an umbrella organisation for independent societies involved with Welsh history.
-It organizes displays at various events such as the May Fair at the Museum of Welsh Life at St. Fagans, near Cardiff and the National Eisteddfod of Wales.
+It organizes displays at various events such as the National Eisteddfod of Wales.
 Their website gives a full list of affiliated societies, with contact details, etc.

 Princess Gwenllian (1282 - 1337) was the only child of Llywelyn the Last and Eleanor de Montfort.
 Llewelyn (the last native Prince of Wales) was killed by Edward I’s men in 1282 when Gwenllian was only six months old and she was abducted to a Priory at Sempringham in Lincolnshire.
 There she served as a nun for 54 years until her death.